Mr-Wang119/MyBlog/source/about/index.md

 ## Work Experience

+<i class="fab fa-apple"></i> I worked at Apple on the Core Data team for three months as an intern in 2022.
+There I collaborated with my colleagues and implemented new Swift APIs for sharing data between Apple devices.

-I have one year of experience as a full-time software engineer in the *WeChat group* <i class="fab fa-weixin"></i> of *Tencent Technology*.
+<i class="fab fa-weixin"></i> I also have one year of experience as a full-time software engineer in the *WeChat group* of *Tencent Technology*.
 In my short time there, I’ve already contributed to two main projects of the company, *WeChat for Mac* and *WeChat for Car*.
 These two kinds of software have nearly **5 million users**.

 <div class="columns">
   <div class="column">